nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/index.md

 ## Development

 It's important to us that Centurion ERP remaining stable.
-To assist with this we do test the Centurion during it's development cycle.
+To assist with this we do test Centurion during it's development cycle.
 Testing reports are available and can be viewed from [Gitlab](https://gitlab.com/nofusscomputing/infrastructure/configuration-management/centurion_erp) on each Merge Request.
 You will find a link to the last report conducted as part of that merge request just below the Merge Request's description.

 !!! info
     If you find any test that is less than sufficient, or does not exist; please let us know.
 If you know a better way of doing the test, even better.
 We welcome your contribution/feedback.